globules-io/cordova-plugin-video-recorder/README.md

 # cordova-plugin-video-recorder
-Cordova plugin for Android and iOS to natively record a video and display live preview as base64 (independent)
+Cordova plugin for Android and iOS to natively record a video and display live preview as base64 Recording and Preview are independent and can operate on different resolutions

 ## Installation
 ```bash